 A relatively small number of customers account for a significant portion of our net revenue.
-Sales of products to distributors accounted for 56% and 53% of our net revenue for fiscal years 2022 and 2021, respectively.
-Direct sales to WT Microelectronics Co., Ltd., a distributor, accounted for 20% and 18% of our net revenue for fiscal years 2022 and 2021, respectively.
-We believe aggregate sales to our top five end customers, through all channels, accounted for approximately 35% of our net revenue for each of fiscal years 2022 and 2021.
-We believe aggregate sales to Apple Inc., through all channels, accounted for approximately 20% of our net revenue for each of fiscal years 2022 and 2021.
-We believe aggregate sales to continue to experience significant customer concentration in future periods.
+Sales of products to distributors accounted for 57% and 56% of our net revenue for fiscal years 2023 and 2022, respectively.
+Direct sales to WT Microelectronics Co., Ltd., a distributor, accounted for 21% and 20% of our net revenue for fiscal years 2023 and 2022, respectively.
+We believe aggregate sales to our top five end customers, through all channels, accounted for approximately 35% of our net revenue for each of fiscal years 2023 and 2022.
+We believe aggregate sales to Apple Inc., through all channels, accounted for approximately 20% of our net revenue for each of fiscal years 2023 and 2022.
+We expect to continue to experience significant customer concentration in future periods.
 The loss of, or significant decrease in demand from, any of our top five end customers could have a material adverse effect on our business, results of operations and financial condition.

 From time to time, some of our key semiconductor customers place large orders or delay orders, causing our quarterly net revenue to fluctuate significantly.
 This is particularly true of our wireless products as fluctuations may be magnified by the timing of launches, and seasonal variations in sales, of mobile devices.
-The COVID-19 pandemic and macroeconomic uncertainties may cause our net revenue to fluctuate significantly and impact our results of operations.
+In addition, the macroeconomic environment remains uncertain and may cause our net revenue to fluctuate significantly and impact our results of operations.

 Although we recognize revenue for the majority of our products when title and control transfer in Penang, Malaysia, we disclose net revenue by country based primarily on the geographic shipment or delivery location specified by our distributors, OEMs, contract manufacturers, channel partners, or software customers.
-In each of fiscal years 2022 and 2021, approximately 35% of our net revenue came from shipments or deliveries to China (including Hong Kong).
+In fiscal years 2023 and 2022, 32% and 35%, respectively, of our net revenue came from shipments or deliveries to China (including Hong Kong).
 However, the end customers for either our products or for the end products into which our products are incorporated, are frequently located in countries other than China (including Hong Kong).
 As a result, we believe that a substantially smaller percentage of our net revenue is ultimately dependent on sales of either our product or our customers' product incorporating our product, to end customers located in China (including Hong Kong).